 In total, Denny Ray Hughes, 40, collected $219,970 from the state of Florida and $70,524 from Massachusetts.

 Hughes had been charged with nine counts of wire fraud and three counts aggravated identity theft and has been held without bail since his arrest in Vernon in early March.
 He agreed to plead guilty in federal court to one count of wire fraud and one count of identity theft and could spend up 20 years in federal prison, depending on the final sentencing decision from the presiding judge.
 He also could be fined up to $500,000.
 His sentencing date has not yet been set.

 In addition, Hughes has agreed to make full restitution for the money he defrauded out of the two states.
 Hughes still has state charges pending against him in Florida on unrelated charges.

 According to the U.S. Attorney’s Office for the Southern District of Florida, it’s unclear if Hughes had any connection to anyone in the town of Vernon.
 A spokesman said it appeared that he just happened to be living there when he was arrested.

 According to documents filed with the federal court in Florida, Hughes created a corporation in 2008, Mortgage Relief America, and then obtained personal information of 21 people, classifying them as employees.
-Later, Hughes classified the 21 individuals as being laid off and filed with the Florida Department of Economic Opportunity Unemployment Compensation Program over the Internet or by phone, stating the 21 people had previously worked for his corporation.

 According to the documents, Hughes then fraudulently applied for unemployment compensation funds and had the money deposited in an account he created for that purpose.